Necessary and Sufficient Watermark for Large Language Models: Experiments

 \subsection{Natural Language Generation}

 \textbf{Experimental Setting.} Next, we compare the NS-Watermark and the Soft-Watermark in terms of perplexity (PPL).
 We used LLaMA-7B model \citep{touvron2023llama} with the subsets of C4, realnews-like dataset \citep{raffel2020exploring}.
 Based on the prior work \citep{kirchenbauer2023watermark}, we split each text and used the first $90 \%$ of words as the prompt to infer the remaining $10 \%$ of words using LLMs.
-We regarded the last $10 \%$ of words contained in the data as the text written by humans and compared the NS-Watermark with the Soft-Watermark \citep{kirchenbauer2023watermark} and Adaptive Soft-Watermark in terms of PPL and detection accuracy.
+We regarded the last $10 \%$ of words contained in the data as the text written by humans and compared the NS-Watermark with the Soft-Watermark and Adaptive Soft-Watermark in terms of PPL and detection accuracy.
 Then, we set the hyperparameter $Z$ to $4$.
 To tune hyperparameters, we split the dataset into validation and test datasets with $10/90$ ratio.
 As in the previous section, we selected the hyperparameters of the Soft-Watermark and Adaptive Soft-Watermark with the best PPL while achieving more than $95 \%$ FNR in the validation dataset using a grid search.
 See Sec.~\ref{sec:hyperparameter} for more detailed hyperparameter settings.

 \textbf{Results.} The results are listed in Table~\ref{table:ppl_vs_accuracy}.
 The results were consistent with those presented in Sec.~\ref{sec:machine_translation}.
-The Soft-Watermark significantly degraded the PPL.
-The Adaptive Soft-Watermark improved the PPL by tuning $\delta$ for each text, although the Adaptive Soft-Watermark still degraded the text quality.
-By contrast, the NS-Watermark achieved the competitive PPL with the conventional beam search without watermarks.
-Then, the NS-Watermark can outperform the Soft-Watermark and Adaptive Soft-Watermark in terms of text quality and detection accuracy.
+The NS-Watermark can outperform the Soft-Watermark and Adaptive Soft-Watermark in terms of text quality and detection accuracy.